Tantric 2.0: Are you having conscious sex?

 ‘Sex is still stigmatised in many ways.
 There is still some lingering idea that good girls don’t like sex, and so the Madonna-whore complex remains at large, leaving people unable to have sex when they are in loving relationships with people they respect.’
 Conscious sex, then, can also be linked to female empowerment.

-Of course, it’s not like we can be like Sting, all the time.
-I mean, everyone gets tired, right?
+Of course, it’s not like we need to have day-long tantric sessions, all the time.
+We’ve got other things to do, right?
 And it’s not to say that purely carnal sex is bad, or wrong – in fact, in many ways conscious sex is about taking what is exciting about carnal sex and adding a layer of emotional connection and celebration, so that you are enjoying the pleasure of sex without being alienated from the experience of it.
 What the champions of conscious sex hope is that thinking about this can help people escape any feelings of shame, detachment or revulsion they might have about sex.

 Tweet your thoughts @BalanceLDN